gongx030/tcm/README.md

 library(tcm)
 ```

-### 2.1 A simulated temporal scRNA-seq dataset with 2,000 genes, 500 cells and five lineages.
+### 2.1 Visualizing a simulated temporal scRNA-seq dataset with 2,000 genes, 500 cells and five lineages.

 Let us first simulate a simple temporal scRNA-seq data with 2,000 genes, 500 cells and five different lineages.
 The single cell data are sampled across five time points following a sequentail differentiation model.
 The dropout noise was added using an exponential decay model.